teltorob/untitled-smile-project/README.md

 # untitled-smile-project

+Micheal Scott's favourite website (100% true)

-Upcoming project on a site where you can get compliments if you feel lonely.
+A project on a site where you can get compliments if you feel lonely.
 Or make someone else's day better by writing something good for them :)

 ## Setting Up the Application